cicwi/acquisition-geometry-specification/README.md

 [volume]
 origin = [0.0, 0.0, 0.0]
 lengths = [10.0, 10.0, 10.0]
-shape = [100, 100, 100]
 ```

-This defines a volume of physical size `10 x 10 x 10`, in the *positive octant* in physical coordinates, that consists of `100^3` discretization points.
+This defines a volume of physical size `10 x 10 x 10`, in the *positive octant* in physical coordinates.

 ## Parameters